csandker/csandker.github.io/_posts/2018-04-04-SPNEGODown.md

 *What stops an attacker in a Man-in-the-middle position from changing the list of proposed authentication schemes to the attacker’s preferred choice?*<br>
 The answer to this is simple: Absolutely nothing.

 The result of changing the authentication scheme, e.g. from Kerberos to NTLM, can, on the other hand, have high value for an attacker.
-An NTLM response hash, sent over the wire, is far more likely to be breakable than a Kerberos service ticket (TGS).<br>
+An NTLM response hash, sent over the wire, is far more likely to be breakable than a Kerberos service ticket.<br>
-The NTLM response contains a hash of the password chosen by the domain user, whereas the TGS contains an auto-generated service password.
+The NTLM response contains a hash of the password chosen by the domain user, whereas the service ticket contains an auto-generated service password.
 An attacker capable of downgrading the authentication scheme to NTLM can therefore attempt to crack the user’s chosen password in an offline brute-forcing attack in order to gain access to the user’s system whereas this is considered implausible for a Kerberos ticket.

 > A fresh up on how NTLM and Kerberos authentication work can be found here:
 - [NTLM Authentication: A Wrap Up]({% post_url 2017-09-10-NTLMAuthenticationAWrapUp%})